 Colleen Shea is a Partner in the Wilmington, North Carolina office of Cranfill Sumner & Hartzog.
 She has been litigating tough and emotional cases for over 20+ years.
 In addition to matters for her own clients, she is requested by peers from her firm and from other firms to undertake the co-chair seat on cases and trials for their clients.

 When the firm opened the Wilmington office, Colleen transferred her practice from the Raleigh office to the coast where she has been instrumental in the internal training of Associates and growth of the office, from two attorneys to over ten additional litigators.
 Colleen is a member of the firm’s Medical Malpractice, Premises Liability and Professional Liability Practice Groups.
 She focuses on the defense of catastrophic injury cases, healthcare and dental providers sued for malpractice, and mental health specialists accused of malpractice, including boundary violations and sexual exploitation.
 Colleen also advises physicians, therapists, nurses and dentists on charges before various state agencies.
 She has extensive trial experience throughout the various counties in North Carolina and has successfully obtained defense verdicts, dismissals and favorable settlements in tough cases including wrongful death, severe burns, permanent brain damage, and inappropriate sexual relationships with patients.
 Colleen has been recognized by her peers and is listed in the publication The Best Lawyers in America® 2016 – 2020 editions for Medical Malpractice Law – Defendants.
-In 2019, she was selected by her peers for inclusion into the American Board of Trial Advocates.
+In 2019, she was invited and selected by her peers for inclusion into the American Board of Trial Advocates.